1994 29¢ Legends of the West

 John C. Fremont

-The search for silver and gold attracted thousands of prospectors to the West, including a young woman named Nellie Cashman.
-Born in County Cork, Ireland, she emigrated to Boston in 1867, and from there traveled on to San Francisco.
-Eventually struck by gold rush fever, Cashman joined the stampede north to the remote Cassir strike in British Columbia.
+Struck by gold rush fever in the 1860s, Nellie Cashman joined the stampede north to the remote Cassir strike in British Columbia.
 Her encounter with men dying along the way from scurvy moved her to organize a relief expedition laden with fresh fruits and vegetables – beginning her career as the “Miners’ Angel.”
 She spent two decades in Tombstone, Arizona aiding the ill and the injured, before bringing her services to Alaska.

 Wild Bill Hickok